-For versions prior to 1.8.0, Vault will always attempt to revoke all expired leases.
-This means that if you have a scenario like that which you just explored where the database server is unavailable, Vault will be periodically and indefinitely attempting connections with that server to finally revoke the credentials.
+For versions before 1.8.0, Vault will always try to revoke all expired leases.
+This means that if you have a scenario like that which you just explored where the database server is unavailable, Vault will be periodically and indefinitely attempting connections with that server to revoke the credentials.

-For versions at or beyond 1.8.0, Vault will attempt to revoke an expired lease 6 times.
-If it fails to revoke the lease on the sixth attempt, it will internally mark the lease as irrevocable.
+For versions at or beyond 1.8.0, Vault will try to revoke an expired lease 6 times.
+If it fails to revoke the lease on the sixth try, it will internally mark the lease as irrevocable.
 You can identify such leases with the CLI.

-For this scenario, after several minutes have elapsed, you can check the logs again to determine if the expiration manager has attempted to revoke the lease at least 6 times.
+For this scenario, after several minutes have elapsed, you can check the logs again to learn if the expiration manager has attempted to revoke the lease at least 6 times.

-NOTE: The time taken for revocation attempts is considerable because Vault uses exponential backoff to avoid overloading the PostgreSQL server with revocation requests.
+The time taken for revocation attempts is considerable because Vault uses exponential back off to avoid overloading the postgreSQL server with revocation requests.

 $ docker logs 2>&1 | grep 'failed to revoke lease' | wc -l 6